-Earning money means the government wants their share, except when it comes to health savings accounts.
+While you have many goals, both big and small, of what to do with your hard earned money, paying taxes usually are not among them.
+Earning money means paying taxes, except when it comes to health savings accounts.
 These accounts offer triple tax benefits—making them the unicorn of the tax world.

 If you have a high-deductible health insurance plan (HDHP), you are eligible to contribute to an HSA.
 Here's everything you need to know about health savings accounts and how they may affect your taxes.

 How to save on taxes with a health savings account

 While budgeting with a high deductible health plan may seem like a challenge, partnering them with health savings accounts (HSA) can ease that burden.
 HSAs help those with HDHPs by offering them three specific tax savings:

 1. Health savings account funds are contributed pre-tax.

 When you contribute to your HSA, the money goes in before you pay taxes.
 A portion of your paycheck goes into your HSA and then you pay taxes on the rest of your income.
 This strategy lowers your taxable income.
 If you choose to contribute to your HSA post-tax, those contributions are tax deductible.
 If you are looking for guidance on how to file your taxes with an HSA, you can also consult our HSA tax guide.

 Note: Qualified medical expenses—which you may deduct on your tax return if you itemize deductions and exceed 10 percent of your adjusted gross income—are different than HSA contributions.
 HSA contributions are an adjustment to gross income and are always allowed, whether you choose to itemize or not.

 2. Health savings account investments grow tax-free.